emrebicer/mouce/README.md

-# mice
+# mouce
-Mice is a library written in Rust that aims to help simulating mouse actions across different platforms.
+Mouce is a library written in Rust that aims to help simulating mouse actions across different platforms.
 ## Supported platforms
 - **Windows** ✅
   - Tested on Windows 10